kharanpv/AI_DnD/Assignments/Assignment-10/README.md

 ### Glossary

-#### Abstract Terms
 Dungeon Master (DM), Game Master (GM) - The player who operates as the narrarator and referee for a game of Dungeons and Dragons

-Player - a person playing dungeons and dragons who controls a character
+Player - a person playing dungeons and dragons who controls a player character

-Character - a
+Character - any actor within Dungeons and Dragons.
+All actors are currently represented as a json object, and an image.

+Player Character -  a character within the Dungeons and Dragons game which is represented and controlled anyone other than the the Dungeon Master.
+It is currently represented as a json object, and an image.

 Nonplayer Character - a character within the Dungeons and Dragons game which is represented and controlled by the Dungeon Master.
 It is currently represented as a json object, and an image.